dropofwill/IMG_RonR_Seminar/README.md

     <pre>validates :content, presence: true, length: { maximum: 100 }</pre>

+    This same approach can be applied to the name and email fields for the User model.

 15. And then finally lets add a dependency to user so that when it is destroyed all the posts associated with it are destroyed as well.

     In the user model class change the has_many line so that it is dependent on destroy call: